Notifications in Zulip¶

 The Tornado event queue system processes that data, as well as data about each user’s active event queues, to (1) push an event to each queue needing that message and (2) for notifiable messages, pushing an event onto the

 missedmessage_emailsqueues.
 This important message-processing logic has notable extra logic not present when processing normal events, both for details like splicing

 The Tornado system determines whether the user is “offline/idle”.
 Zulip’s email notifications are designed to not fire when the user is actively using Zulip to avoid spam, and this is where those checks are implemented.

 presence_idle_user_idsare always considered idle: the variable name means “users who are idle because of presence”.
-This is how we solve the Idle Desktop Problem; users with an idle desktop are treated the same as users who aren’t logged in for this check.
+This is how we solve the idle desktop problem; users with an idle desktop are treated the same as users who aren’t logged in for this check.

-However, that check does not handle the Hard Disconnect Problem: if a user was present 1 minute before a message was sent, and then closed their laptop, the user will not be in
+However, that check does not handle the hard disconnect problem: if a user was present 1 minute before a message was sent, and then closed their laptop, the user will not be in

-presence_idle_user_ids, and so without an additional mechanism, messages sent shortly after a user leaves would never trigger a notification (!).
+presence_idle_user_ids(because it takes a few minutes of being idle for Zulip clients to declare to the server that the user is actually idle), and so without an additional mechanism, messages sent shortly after a user leaves would never trigger a notification (!).